ahmedabb104/ahmedabb104/README.md

-## I'm a computer science student and aspiring developer!
+## I'm a computer science student and aspiring developer.

 - 🧠 I’m currently learning everything I find interesting
 - ✔ I’ll be looking for internships in Summer 2022